 Choosing the Right Approach: Goal-Oriented vs. Process-Oriented

-Consider a few factors when deciding on your approach:
+Think about a few factors when deciding on your approach:

 Aligning Your Approach with Your Personal Style Enhances Satisfaction and Productivity